A Robust Similarity Estimator: Empirical Applications

 We emphasize that the presented analysis serves rather for experimental and illustration purposes.
 The assumption of independent and identically distributed observations can hardly be justified due to stochastic volatility, market microstructural effects, and other stylized artifacts which are typically attributed to high frequency returns.
-Moreover, we may expect that the correlation level change over a trading day, so the obtained estimates should rather be interpreted as indicators of average daily correlation.
+Moreover, we may expect that the correlation level change over a trading day, therefore the estimates should rather be interpreted as measures of some average daily correlation.
 A more careful adaptation of the similarity estimator for high frequency financial data is a challenging and interesting question which is a subject of ongoing work.